luxonis/capture-viewer/README.md

     "num_captures": 20
 }

 ```

+This settings need to be configured before the capture start.
+To change the settings, simply
+edit parameters in the json and restart the capture script.

 - `ir` : IR dot projector, available on PRO models.
 - `flood_light` : IR floodlight, available on PRO models.
 - If `autoexposure` is set to false, `expTime` and `sensIso` will be used.
 - `extendedDisparity` : extendedDisparity
 - `subpixelDisparity`: subpixelDisparity with the selected `subpixelValue`
-- preset mode selection: `highAccuracy` or `highDensity`
+- `profilePreset`: select a Profile Preset such as `DEFAULT`, `HIGH_DETAIL`, `FACE` or `ROBOTICS` based on your needs.
+Profiles `HIGH_ACCURACY` and `HIGH_DENSITY` are also available but will be removed in future versions/
 - `output_settings` : select what streams you'd like to visualize.
 Some stream combinations might not be valid
 (such as choosing depth stream but not selecting left and right)
-- `use_filter_settings`: if set to false, none of the following filters will be used
+- `use_filter_settings`: **if set to false, none of the following filters will be used**.
+Set to true to use custom filter settings.
   - `filters`: self-explanatory
 - `FPS`: will be applied to mono camera streams as well as the color camera
 - `num_captures` : the number of depth frames which will be saved before the capture ending